mpooni23/cse15l-lab-reports/LabReport2.md

 For each specific request, if it is a add-message request the passed in String s declared as a property at the class instanxce level.
 The index also gets incremented to pointed to next string to be appended.

 Initially String s = "1.
 Hello\n".
 Then the string s = "1.
 Hello\n2.
 How are you\n" on the second invocation.
+The index is initally 1.
+Then it get incremented to 2 on the first call.
+It then gets incremented to 3 on the second call pointing to the next string the next string to be appended.

+When the path is just "\", the contents of the String s is returned, none of the values get affected.

 # PART 2